nt02235/RepData_PeerAssessment1/PA1_template.md

 ```

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+My imputation strategy fills in missing values by using the mean number of steps taken per interval.
+It scans the dataset for a mission value and utilizes an algoritm to lookup the interval in interval.steps dataset.

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.